united-security-providers/usp-core-authenticate/src/docs/container.md

 - ```/usr/share/usp/sls/webapps/sls/WEB-INF/```

-If an external volume is mounted into this directory, it must contain ALL the configuration files required and expected by the SLS in this directory (see "SLS Administration Guide" TODO for details).

 #### Configuration Customization

 NOTE: In most use-cases it will not be necessary to mount any external files in here.
 Instead, the SLS in this container